rsanche4/Raccoon-Engine/README.md

 - Also ensure we can have an api where we can essentially change the floor or ceiling or world basically somehow so we can have different images or other textures we can swap with etc
 - I should add also a pathfinding algorithm (Greedy Best First Search is good enough)
 - Angle looks for the sprites (this is possible through scripting so figure it out for now)
+- In texture file add the ability for wide textures.
+And editor.
+So like it doesnt just span one unit but we can specific the actual width of how many units in the world that texture will expand etc